tjoyner/ofvioletsandlicorice/chapter2.md

 "Don't exaggerate," said Daniel, "in France they're more traditional, but here, from you, in Italy, there's more innovation, more invention."

-"Regarding inventive, we are inventive.
-Here in Langhe, everything's invention.
+"Talk about inventive, we are inventive.
+Here in Langhe, everything is invented.
 We're always inventing.
 We invented the Langhe, a paradise of vineyards for lovers of wine, and tourists.
 'Come to the paradise of Langhe.
 Great food, great wine, hills that are the envy of Tuscany.'
 All bull.
 Here you don't know what to do except eat and get drunk, if you can afford it.
 Otherwise, you can go see a couple of games of *pallone elastico*, hoping they are properly rigged, or be drowned in the fog that bites you from mid-October onward.
 Or escape..."

 Daniel was beginning to understand why the taxi driver, Luciano, as he seemed to be called, only drank beer.